myles-tcl/Air-Transformer/Readme.md

 6. Predict full-coverage surface concentration of labels by *Predicting.py*.

 ```
-# Import the model framework
+# Import the model framework, Define your input data shape, number of classes and so on.
 python Config.py

-# Define your input data shape and number of classes
+# Calculate the mean and standard deviation of features and labels
 python Calculate_norms.py

 # Load dataset for training